DavidSe7enLynch/Compiler/Compiler.md

 # Compiler

-- debug
-- global storage of types?
-- x86
-- unspecified storage
-- struct *next
+- instruction_seq.h has_label

+- cannot set offset to member

+- sign convert to unsign